bobgilmore/githooks/README.md

 githooks
 ========

-My personal githooks, which help me avoid silly or obvious mistakes.
+My personal githooks, which help me avoid mistakes and adhere to  coding guidelines.

-I started writing these at a full-stack Ruby on Rails -based position, so most of the checks are for Ruby, JavaScript, or general git use.
-I've sprinkled a few checks here and there for problems in other languages, and I'll add more.
+I started writing these for use in full-stack Ruby on Rails coding, so most of the checks are for languages in a typical RoR stack.

-If you know of a common mistake, please create an issue, or better yet, a pull request.
+If you would like to add code to detect another common problem, please create an issue, or better yet, a pull request.
 See [Advice for Committers](#advice-for-committers) below.

 pre-commit
 ----------